Moms who travel for work

 5. Using Technology to Stay Connected

-In today’s connected world, it’s easy to stay in touch with kids when moms travel for work.
+In today’s connected world, staying in touch with kids is easy when moms travel for work.
 But you need to figure out first what works best for your kids and your travel schedule.
-Most moms either use their iPad or Phone for video calling, so if your schedule permits, you won’t miss the bedtime stories after all!
-And finding your little kids are happily going on with their day may just help you go on with yours.
+Most moms either use their iPad or Phones for video calling.
+So if your schedule permits, you don’t want to miss the bedtime stories!
+And finding your little kids are happily going on with their day may help you go on with yours.

 The Nixplay Digital Photo Frame is a great tool for sharing family photos and videos.
 Anyone can send pictures directly to the frame from anywhere.
 Every time you get a new picture of your kid, it will feel like a present when you see it in your frame.
 It’s such a wonderful gift to keep them connected with you.